findelabs/proxima/README.md

 Ultra fast, simple, http proxy.

 ### What is Proxima
-Proxima is a simple L7 proxy, used for stitching together multiple http endpoints behind a single endpoint.
+Proxima is a simple L7 proxy, commonly used as an API gateway, acting as a single entry point for your microservices.
 Proxima supports connecting to backend endpoints over http, or https.
 View the docs [here](https://findelabs.github.io/proxima/installation.html)!

 ### How do I configure Proxima